abiel-lozano/Study-Bot/Documentation/studyBot.md

 ---
 ### Start Conversation, Use of Multithreading!

-If this script is run as a standalone script, we use this as a topic selector to choose the source material for the conversation.
+If this script is run as a standalone script, use this as a topic selector to choose the source material for the conversation.

 ```python
 	# Listen for keyboard input to stop recording